You can be banned (‘disqualified’) from being a company director if you don’t meet your legal responsibilities.

 - using company money or assets for personal benefit

 How disqualification works

 The Insolvency Service may investigate your company (or you personally as a director of your company) if it’s involved in insolvency proceedings or if there’s been a complaint.

 If they think you haven’t followed your legal responsibilities as a director, they’ll tell you in writing:

 - what they think you’ve done that makes you unfit to be a director

 - they intend to start the disqualification process

 You can either:

-Apart from the Insolvency Service, other bodies can apply to have you disqualified under certain circumstances, for example:
+Apart from The Insolvency Service, other bodies can apply to have you disqualified under certain circumstances, eg: